AbdullahHamadax/front-end-mentor/README.md

 To view the source code of the projects in this repository, follow these steps:

 1. Clone this repository to your local machine using `git clone https://github.com/your-username/frontend-mentor.git`
+2. Choose whether you want to view Front-end or Back-end projects: `cd type`
+3. Choose difficulty: `cd difficulty`
-2. Navigate to the project folder: `cd project-name`
+4. Navigate to the project folder: `cd project-name`
-3. Open the project in your preferred code editor.
+5. Open the project in your preferred code editor.
-4. Explore the code, make changes, and experiment with different features.
+6. Explore the code, make changes, and experiment with different features.